USS O'Brien (DD-51): Design and construction

 O'Brien was authorized in March 1913 as the lead ship of the O'Brien class, which was an improved version of the Cassin-class destroyers authorized in 1911.
 Construction of the vessel was awarded to William Cramp & Sons of Philadelphia which laid down her keel on 8 September 1913.
 On 20 July 1914, O'Brien was launched by sponsor Miss Marcia Bradbury Campbell, great-great-granddaughter of Gideon O'Brien, one of the ship's namesakes.
 Gideon and his four brothers—John, William, Dennis, and Joseph—were crewmen aboard sloop Unity, under the command of their brother Jeremiah O'Brien, when that vessel captured HMS Margaretta on 12 June 1775 during the American Revolutionary War; the destroyer O'Brien was named after all six brothers, and was the second US Navy vessel named in their honor.
 As built, the destroyer was 305 ft 3 in in length, 31 ft 1 in abeam, and drew 9 ft 6 in.
 The ship had a standard displacement of 1050 LT and displaced 1171 LT when fully loaded.

 O'Brien had two Zoelly steam turbines that drove her two screw propellers, and an additional pair triple-expansion steam engines, each connected to one of the propeller shafts, for cruising purposes.
 Four oil-burning White-Forster boilers powered the engines, which could generate 17000 shp, moving the ship at up to 29 knots.

 O'Brien's main battery consisted of four 4 in/50 caliber Mark 9 guns, with each gun weighing in excess of 6100 lb.
 The guns fired 33 lb armor-piercing projectiles at 2900 ft/s.
 At an elevation of 20°, the guns had a range of 15920 yd.

 O'Brien was also equipped with four twin 21 inch (533 mm) torpedo tubes.
 The General Board of the United States Navy had called for two anti-aircraft guns for the O'Brien-class ships, as well as provisions for laying up to 36 floating mines.
 From sources, it is unclear if these recommendations were followed for O'Brien or any of the other ships of the class.

 Pre-World War I

-O'Brien was commissioned into the United States Navy on 22 May 1915 under the command of Lieutenant Commander C. E. Courtney, after which she conducted her shakedown cruise between Newport, Rhode Island, and Hampton Roads, Virginia.
+O'Brien was commissioned into the United States Navy on 22 May 1915 after which she conducted her shakedown cruise between Newport, Rhode Island, and Hampton Roads, Virginia.
 In fleet exercises off New York in November, O'Brien collided with the destroyer Drayton, in a minor incident that carried away part of Drayton's topmast and wireless gear.
 In December, she was assigned to the 5th Division, Torpedo Flotilla, Atlantic Fleet.
 From early 1916-spring of 1917, she operated with the Fleet along the East Coast and in Cuban waters.